arturonline/docs/golang/6_arrays.md

 ## Multidimensional arrays

-The arrays we created so far are all single dimension.
 It is possible to create multidimensional arrays.

 ```go
 package main